 During the internship, instructors should be checking in with both the student and internship site.
 Instructors are responsible for handling problems that arise with the student or site.
 Please contact the program Coordinator with questions or concerns.
-Students will be required to submit timesheets to the instructor.
-Please forward original timesheets to the program Coordinator.
+Students must submit timesheets to the instructor.
+Please forward the original timesheets to the program Coordinator.